-RELATED: Trial of man accused of killing Chicago police Cmdr.
-Paul Bauer begins; Legghette claims self-defense
+RELATED: Jury selection begins Thursday in trial of man accused of killing Chicago police Cmdr.
+Paul Bauer

 RELATED: CPD Cmdr.
 Paul Bauer memorialized 2 years after fatal shooting near Thompson Center